tyleregeto/8bit-emulator/docs/asm_spec.md

 Memory Layout
 -----------------

 0x00 is a reserved empty address.
 It has no meaning.
 0x01 Contains the address of the last call to JSR + 1 instruction.
 RET uses this value.
 0x02 contains the result of CMP
 0x03-0x003F reserved for flags
-0x40-0x009F is reservered for native font graphics (0x0040 is 'A', 0x0041 is 'B') 0xA0-0x1FE0 is screen memory.
+0x40-0x009F is reservered for native font graphics (0x0040 is 'A', 0x0041 is 'B')
+0xA0-0x1FE0 is screen memory.
 Each bit is an on/off pixel.
 This is 8000 bytes long, 64000 pixels

 Comments
 -----------------
 Comments are indicated by a `#` sign.
-The pund sign must be the first charatcer in the line.
+The pound sign must be the first charatcer in the line (white space is trimmed).
 There are no block comments.

 ```
 # this a comment